The Importance of Spay and Neuter for Dogs and Cats In Pasadena, TX

-Deciding to spay or neuter your pet is one of the best decisions you can make for their health and the greater pet community of Pasadena.
+Deciding to spay or neuter your dog and cat is one of the best decisions you can make for their health and the greater pet community of Pasadena, TX.
 Instead of being cruel or painful, spays and neuters help to reduce your pet’s chance of developing certain cancers and conditions that can shorten your time with them and diminish the quality of their life.
 Additionally, spay and neuter surgeries help to reduce the problem of pet overpopulation and shelter crowding, which in turn gives current shelter pets a better chance at finding their forever homes.

 At Spencer Animal Hospital, we recommend spaying or neutering your pet if they are not going to be bred.
 A timely surgery will greatly benefit their health and help you to have a closer, stronger relationship with them.